Puerto Viejo

 Local Cuisine

 Indulge in the rich flavors of Afro-Caribbean cuisine.
 Don’t miss the opportunity to try dishes like rice and beans, coconut-infused seafood, and traditional Rondón soup.
-It also goes without saying that all fish dishes are fresh, delicious, and essential.
+All fish dishes are fresh, delicious, and essential.

 Relaxation